datasciencecampus/energy-efficiency/CONTRIBUTING.md

 # How to report a bug

 > If you find a security vulnerability, do NOT open an issue.
-Email XXXX instead.
+Email sonia.williams@ons.gov.uk instead.

 > When filing an issue, make sure to answer the questions in the Bug template.